hluk/copyq-commands/Scripts/README.md

   - { key: Insert, mods: Shift, action: Paste }
 ```

-Getting window title is currently implemented only for Sway and Hyprland.
+Getting window title is currently implemented only for KDE, Sway and Hyprland.

 Requirements: